Nokia Siemens to sell optical networks unit

-FRANKFURT Mobile telecoms equipment joint venture Nokia Siemens Networks, which is focusing on its core business, is to sell its optical fibre unit to Marlin Equity Partners for an undisclosed sum.
+FRANKFURT Mobile telecoms equipment joint venture Nokia Siemens Networks, which is focusing on its core business, is to sell its optical fiber unit to Marlin Equity Partners for an undisclosed sum.

 Up to 1,900 employees, mainly in Germany and Portugal, will be transferred to the new company, NSN said on Monday.